-Our financial needs are threefold:
+Our current financial needs are:

-2) to afford our members temporary office rent relief during a time when their own sources of revenue are severely jeopardized by COVID-19 so that the essential services they provide are not permanently interrupted; and
+2) to afford our members temporary office rent relief during a time when their own sources of revenue are jeopardized by COVID-19 so that the essential services they provide are not permanently interrupted;

 3) to learn about, and experiment with, alternative ways to connect with and support our members in the absence of a place-based colocation model to better enable their abilities to carry on their community services off-site;